TaylorJadin/jadin.me/content/post/2022/foundry-on-reclaim-cloud/index.md

 ---
 I've had this post sitting incomplete in my drafts for a long time!

 [Foundry Virtual Tabletop](https://foundryvtt.com/) is an excellent, self-hostable virtual tabletop tool.
-You use it to play tabletop RPGs with other folks over the internet, (check the link above out if you are curiosu).
+You use it to play tabletop RPGs with other folks over the internet, (check the link above out if you are curious).
 It is a paid, NodeJS application that you can run on your own computer or on a server.

 This won't be a comprehensive tutorial on foundry itself after install, but I want to cover the basics and the Reclaim Cloud specific things that you will need if you don't want to have to worry about manually starting the foundry application every time you restart a container (the foundry guide doesn't cover this).
 You can also [run foundry in Reclaim Cloud using docker containers](https://video.jadin.me/w/sUCuVKBHjecn3oCTAGd5mS), but there are no officially maintained containers at this time, and I found issues with foundry plugin compatibility using Docker, so I went with the method below.